ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-38. If someone is quoted saying: MLP networks are universal function approximators.
+Q. If someone is quoted saying: MLP networks are universal function approximators.
 What does he mean?

 <details><summary><b>Answer</b></summary>